dmccreary/nosql/docs/index.md

-# Welcome
+# NoSQL

-Welcome to our website.
+Welcome to the NoSQL website.
+This website contains resources for teaching and learning how to match a business problem to the appropriate database.